Exchanging your foreign driving licence

 * Motorcycle entitlement from the Republic of Korea and Faroe Islands is not exchangeable.

 Applying for the exchange of your foreign driving licence

-If you want or need to change your driving licence for a NI driving licence, you must complete the application form DL1 that is available from the main Post Office® branches, local vehicle licensing offices or MOT centres.
+If you want or need to change your driving licence for a NI driving licence, you must complete the application form DL1 that is available from the main Post Office® branches or MOT test centres.

 Coleraine County Hall

-If your vocational licence was issued in a European Economic Area (EEA) country you need only submit a medical report form if, on exchange, you are 45 years of age or over.
+If your vocational licence was issued in a European Economic Area (EEA) country you need only send a medical report form if, on exchange, you are 45 years of age or over.
 This applies even if your vocational licence is still current.
-Medical form DLM1 is available from local vehicle licensing offices, MOT centres.
-Or you can phone DVA on 0845 4024 000.
+Medical form DLM1 is available from MOT test centres, or you can phone DVA on 0845 402 4000.